wso2/docs-is/en/docs/guides/password-mgt/recaptcha-invalid-password-attempts.md

 ## Enable password recovery with reCaptcha globally

-Follow the instructions given below to configure password recovery with reCaptcha globally.
+Alternatively, follow the instructions given below to configure password recovery with reCaptcha globally.

 1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to enable